Trailer Service & Repair

-We highly suggest the wheel bearing be repacked and the brakes inspected during this inspection at additional charge.
+We highly suggest the wheel bearing be repacked and the brakes inspected during this inspection.
 Ask your advisor for details.

 During a trailer inspection, we’ll check the brakes to ensure they apply evenly when you’re braking and fully release while the vehicle is moving.
 For disc brake trailer systems, we’ll inspect the rotors’ thickness, runout, and condition.
 You’ll have to replace your rotors if they’re damaged (either cracked, warped, or worn thin).

 Your brake pads are also important, so we’ll check them to see if they’re worn thin or if the lining has cracked or become loose.
 In any of those cases, we’ll recommend replacements to ensure your safety.